Requirements for Affiliation

+- Doctrinal unity.
 Be in agreement with Ministrymaker’s Statement of Faith.
-Maintain doctrinal purity as to the fundamentals of the Christian faith – The deity of Jesus, the Trinity, salvation by faith alone (Romans 4:4-5), salvation is found in Jesus alone (John 14:6; Acts 4:12), etc.
+Maintain doctrinal purity as to the fundamentals of the Christian faith; The deity of Jesus Christ, the Trinity, salvation by faith alone (Romans 4:4-5), salvation is found in Jesus alone (John 14:6; Acts 4:12), etc.

+- Fellowship.
 The desire of Ministrymaker Ministerial Fellowship is to provide a means of fellowship with those of like minded faith.
-This fellowship is for mutual and voluntary accountability, encouragement and support.
+This fellowship is for mutual and voluntary accountability, encouragement, and support.
 Our goal is to strengthen and challenge one another to love and good works for the building up of the kingdom of God (Acts 2:41-42; Hebrews 10:24-25 and 1 Thessalonians 5:11).

+- Live Godly.
 Strive to live a godly life (1 Peter 1:15-16; Hebrews 12:14) and to let the light of Jesus shine through us (Matthew 5:13-16).
-Realizing none of us are perfect and all have flaws and fall short of the glory of God (Romans 3:23), yet our goal is to follow Him with all our heart.
+Realizing none of us are perfect, we all have flaws, and fall short of the glory of God (Romans 3:23), our goal is to follow Him with all our heart.
 “As you have therefore received Christ Jesus the Lord, so walk in Him” (Colossians 2:6).
 “He who saith he abides in Him ought himself also so to walk, even as He walked” (1 John 2:6).

-Commit to pray for Ministrymaker Ministries at large and its overseers Dr. Gary and Kim Linton and be committed to supporting Ministrymaker Ministries according to one’s ability.
-This has to do with commitment to and faith in Ministrymaker Ministries as your spiritual covering.
+- Support.
+Commit to pray for Ministrymaker Ministries at large and its overseers Dr. Gary and Kim Linton.
+Be committed to supporting our fellowship according to one’s ability.
+This has to do with commitment to Ministrymaker Ministries as your spiritual covering.